-Now goes without saying that it’s a matter of pot luck but we reckon there are ways to optimize the experience even on a drab grey morn.
+Now goes without saying that it’s a matter of pot luck but we reckon there are ways to optimize the dawn at Angkor Wat experience even on a drab grey morn.
 Firstly we like to get there early – even whilst it’s still pitch dark.
 I mean to catch dawn you’re going to have to get up very early anyway so, 4.00 or 4.30 – what’s the difference?
-That way you get there before the crowds arrive and will have the experience of entering a near empty Angkor Wat at night time.
+That way you get there before the crowds arrive and will have the experience of entering a near-empty Angkor Wat at night time.
 It then means we get front row ‘seats’ or stones at the prime sunrise watching location and even if there aren’t any bright colours you will still have the fantastic experience of watching the iconic silhouette taking shape and emerging out of the gloom!

 If you’re going to see one of the wonders of the world – and you’ll maybe only have the chance to do it once then at least, do it properly!

-Images of Cambodia – 10 day photography special.
+Images of Cambodia – 10-day photography special

-Images of Indochina – 2 week Vietnam and Cambodia photography special.
+Images of Indochina – 2-week Vietnam and Cambodia photography special.

 See you at Angkor – cheers!